 If your child is refused a place, the local authority have an appeals process, and where appropriate The Outdoors School can offer signposting and advice to help with this process.

 If you wish to speak with the 0-25 team about requesting a place, you can contact them directly through their contact details online, or your current school SENDCo will be able to provide further details.

 How much does it cost?

-As places are commissioned with the local authority there will be no direct costs to the parents, however, contributions to events, trips and other things may still apply as they would with other school settings.
+As places are commissioned with the local authority, there will be no direct costs to the parents; However, contributions to events, trips and other things may still apply as they would in other school settings.

 How do I know if the school is suitable for my child?

 We will consult with parents, carers and other agencies involved, as well as reviewing paperwork, to help decide whether we can offer a suitable placement.

 How do the sites operate, and which will my child be placed at?

 We have 4 sites in Devon that are registered as one school.
 Our sites are in Shillingford, Tiverton, South Brent and Crediton.
 Our Crediton site delivers KS4 only.